-(i) Value added taxes recoverable
+(j) Value added taxes recoverable

-The Company incurs Impuesto General a las Ventas ("IGV") in Perú (which is a Perúvian value-added tax).
+The Company incurs Impuesto General a las Ventas ("IGV") in Perú (which is a Perúvian valueadded tax).
 The Company has entered into an agreement with the Ministry of Energy and Mines to recover such amounts which relate to approved properties.
 IGV paid related to non-approved mineral property expenditures is only recoverable when future sales revenues are earned from the related mineral properties by offsetting the IGV otherwise payable at that time.
 As the IGV payments incurred on both approved and non-approved mineral property expenditures are uncertain of recovery, they have been included in mineral property exploration expenditures.
 Any future recoveries of these amounts are offset against the mineral property exploration expenditures.

-(k) Accounting for Early Deposit on Precious Metals Purchase Agreement (See note 7)
+(k) Accounting for Early Deposit on Precious Metals Purchase Agreement (See Note 8)

-Significant judgment was required in determining the appropriate accounting for the Early Deposit Precious Metals Purchase Agreement (the "Wheaton PMPA") with Wheaton Precious Metals International Ltd. ("Wheaton Metals").
-The upfront cash deposits received from future stream transactions have been accounted for as financial liabilities, with the resulting foreign exchange gains and losses recorded through the statements of loss and comprehensive loss, on the basis that the deposit amounts received could become repayable under certain circumstances.
-Amounts that could become immediately repayable in the event the Early Deposit Precious Metals Purchase Agreement is terminated are reflected within current liabilities.
+Significant judgment was required in determining the appropriate accounting for the Wheaton PMPA with Wheaton Metals.
+The upfront cash deposits received from future stream transactions have been accounted for as financial liabilities, with the resulting foreign exchange gains and losses recorded through the statements of loss and comprehensive loss as "change in fair value of Early Deposit Precious Metals Agreement financial liability", on the basis that the deposit amounts received could become repayable under certain circumstances.
+Amounts that could become immediately repayable in the event the Wheaton PMPA is terminated are reflected within current liabilities.

-Notes to Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the years ended December 31, 2018 and 2017
+Notes to Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the years ended December 31, 2019 and 2018